DevLizOps/prometheus-grafana-on-kubernetes/README.md

 ```

 > [!WARNING]
 > In some situations, the grafana-data-claim can get stuck due to finalizers that prevent it from being fully deleted.
-To avoid this issue, the script forcefully deletes it using kubectl delete pvc --grace-period=0 --force, ensuring the process doesn't hang and can complete successfully.
+To avoid this issue, the script forcefully deletes it using `kubectl delete pvc --grace-period=0 --force`, ensuring the process doesn't hang and can complete successfully.

 ## 📚 Additional Resources